zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

     /resources:
       get: {}
 ```

 In the above example, we are not defining any services (and it is illegal to define services via the `x-fabric-service` key if you have the `x-external-service-provider` set) in the Gateway resource.
 Instead, we are saying that these services will be provided by a [StackSet](https://cloud.docs.zalando.net/tutorials/migrating-from-stups/#recommended-stacksets) operator.
 The created gateway will not generate any ingress resources until the named StackSet is present and has service details available.

+#### Versioned Hosts

+When using the stackset integration, the gateway will also configure a host for accessing each stack individually, ignoring traffic-switching.
+For example, if you have stacks `my-stack-v1` and `my-stack-v2` and the gateway operator has set `VERSIONED_HOSTS_BASE_DOMAIN` to `abc.com`, you will be able to access the stacks at `https://my-stack-v1.abc.com` and `https://my-stack-v2.abc.com` respectively.

+For these hosts:

+- All authorization, cors and other configured rules will still apply.
+- Rate-limiting is done by path and shared between hosts.
+This means you can use up the rate-limit by using any combination of versioned hosts and the main traffic-switched host.
+In the above example, hitting `https://my-stack-v1.abc.com/api`, then `https://my-stack-v2.abc.com/api`, then `https://my-stack.abc.com/api` counts as 3 towards your rate-limit for the `/api` path.

 ### Simple Mode - Static Service